 Whether you need help NOW or your request is lower in priority, there are some key points to submitting a GOOD support ticket.
-Submitting a ticket with clear, comprehensive, yet brief information can be the difference between a smooth and swift resolution or one that can take days.
+Submitting a ticket with clear, comprehensive, yet brief information can be the difference between a smooth and swift resolution and one that can take days.

 DUPLICATE TICKETS